Edeka Logo

 Edeka Logo 1921

 In 1921, Edeka had a new CEO, Fritz Borrmann, and a similar new logo.
-The graphic sign was called “Schleife” (“Loop”) because of its characteristic shape: the lower line of the capital letter “E” formed an oval, in which lowercase “d,” “e,” “k” and “a” were enclosed.
-Moreover, except for the first one, all characters were connected to each other.
+The graphic sign was called “Schleife” (“Loop”) because of its characteristic shape: the lower line of the capital letter “E” formed an oval that enclosed the lowercase “d,” “e,” “k,” and “a”.
+Moreover, except for the first one, all characters were connected.
 A handwritten font with sharp serifs at the tops was used for the inscription.
 The word was black and was on a yellow background.
 And in the lower-left corner was a diamond, divided into two parts: an inverted black triangle with the brand name (below) and a rising sun with 13 rays (above).

 1947 – 1965